Urgent care centers are different from emergency rooms in many ways. While

 - Uncontrollable Bleeding

-While an ER could treat any of the urgent care issues, it is not recommended because emergency rooms are busier and more expensive.
+The main differences between an urgent care center and an emergency room is that while an ER could treat any of the urgent care issues, it is not recommended because emergency rooms are busier and more expensive.
 Also, it is important to note that urgent care centers may not be able to treat the illnesses listed for emergency rooms.
 That said, of the top diagnosis at both urgent care centers and emergency rooms, nearly 50% of them are the same.

 The average emergency room has a wait time of 2.4 hours, whereas urgent care